-The upside of urban gardening is you don’t need to have a sprawling backyard to do it.
-Even the smallest corner of your urban home can be filled with life if your goal is to become self-sufficient.
+The upside of starting an urban garden is you don’t need to have a sprawling backyard to do it.
+Even the smallest corner of your home can be filled with life if your goal is to become self-sufficient.

 While there are a LOT of plants and crops in the Kingdom Plantae, you might wonder what the best ones to grow in your humble city garden are.
 Well, we’ve got the perfect list for you.

-Here are some plants you can grow at home:
+Here are some urban garden plants you can grow:

 Small-space gardeners gather ‘round!
-Looking for a plant that quickly grows and only takes up little space?
-Enter the radishes.
+Looking for urban garden plants that quickly grow and only take up a little space?
+Enter radishes.

 These colorful vegetables are super easy to grow and ready for harvest in just about four to five weeks.
 Radishes thrive in areas that get plenty of sunlight.
 They also do well in high-quality potting soil with an extra dose of sterilized compost and lots of moisture but with good drainage.

-A quick tip from Grow Your Heirlooms: it’s best to go for medium-sized varieties like Saxa radishes since they're just the right size for pots that are five to six inches deep.
+A quick tip from Grow Your Heirlooms: it’s best to go for medium-sized varieties like Saxa radishes since they’re just the right size for five to six inches deep pots.

 You can check out the video above for more tips on growing radishes indoors.

-Wanna add a ‘lil spice to your recipes at home?
-Consider growing jalapeño peppers.
+Wanna add a ‘lil spice to your recipes?
+Consider planting jalapeño peppers in your urban garden.
 These smaller chili peppers are best grown in indoor containers.

 Position a container that has fertile, moist, and well-drained soil in a sunny corner.
 Water the peppers deeply every two to three days, and don’t forget to keep the temperature warm (about 70-85 degrees Fahrenheit).
-If you live in a place that doesn’t get a lot of sun, you can keep your jalapeño peppers warm by using grow lights or heating pads.
+If you live in a place that doesn’t get a lot of sun, use grow lights or heating pads to keep your jalapeño peppers warm.

-The most rewarding part of urban gardening is seeing your crops bearing fruit, and tomatoes are one of the best plants to grow in a city garden.
+The most rewarding part of having an urban garden is seeing your crops bearing fruit, and tomatoes are one of the best plants to grow.
 They don’t only produce harvest quickly, but they’re also good for you.

-Cherry tomatoes also love getting a lot of moisture, so check on the condition of the soil a couple of times a week.
-If the soil feels a tad bit dry, go ahead and slowly water it.
+Cherry tomatoes also love getting a lot of moisture, so check on the soil’s condition a couple of times a week.
+If the soil feels a tad dry, go ahead and slowly water it.
 This ensures that your tomatoes grow sweet and juicy.

 If you love tomatoes as much as we do, they make the perfect ingredient for sauces.
-We especially love them with pasta.
-But if you want to take it up a notch, you can also preserve them; now you have something nutritious to take out of your prepper pantry when SHTF.
+We especially love them in pasta.
+But if you want to take it up a notch, you can also preserve them—now you have something nutritious to take out of your prepper pantry when SHTF.

 What leafy green is popular among gardeners?
 Kale, of course!
 That’s because it’s an insanely low-maintenance plant.
-Kale doesn’t need much space, which makes it perfect for urban gardening.
+Kale doesn’t need much space, which makes it perfect for your urban garden.

 Growing kale is simple.
 Here are some tips that can help you: